itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-11-CellandStructureArrays/HW011-Prompt.md

 # Problem 1

 >\[!IMPORTANT]\
-> set up a script for this homework.
+> Set up a script for this homework.
 Within that script, call to and write a MATLAB function

 a. that function will take in `three` numeric parameters.